Greater Côa Valley Artist Residency

 Bárbara Carvalho is an accredited archaeologist.
 She develops international research exchange programs in the archaeological and rewilding sites of the Côa Valley.
 These include the facilitation of community engagement programmes and participatory fieldwork.
 Carvalho works within ACÔA’s Memory Archive – an intergenerational project recording the intangible cultural heritage of the communities of the Côa Valley’ and has previously collaborated with Lyons on creative research and film-making as part of the international Heritage Futures programme.

-The project is co-funded by CCRI – Countryside and Community Research Institute and Arts Council England.
+The project is also supported by CCRI – Countryside and Community Research Institute and Arts Council England, and links to the wider ‘Here Commons Everybody’ initiative.